xhesjana1/Jessy-s-Journeys/README.md

 ![alt text](docs/image-34.png)

-## Cloning the Repository in Gitpod
+## Creating a clone:

-* From your repository, click Code.
+1. From the repository, click Code.
-* In the Clone section, select HTTPS and copy the repository URL.
+2. In the Clone selet HTTPS, copy the clone URL for the repository.
-* Open Gitpod and paste the copied URL into the designated area to start the cloning process.
+3. Paste a link into the designated area on the Gitpod.

+## Forking:
+1. From the repository, click Fork.
+2. Give your repository a name.
+3. Click Create fork.

 ## Deployment
 * The Code Institiue student template was used to create this project.